laggy-tux/sway-Dots/README.md

 > **super+Shift+C** to reload.
 >
-> *note:Refer the [cheatSheet](https://github.com/laggy-tux/sway-Dots/blob/main/cheatsheet) as modifications have been made to the sway shortcuts
+> *Note: Refer the [cheatSheet](https://github.com/laggy-tux/sway-Dots/blob/main/cheatsheet) as modifications have been made to the sway shortcuts*

 ##